CjRoss123/Developer-Resources/README.md

 # Developer-Resources

-The Developer Resources repository is a webpage where the user is able to access information regarding HTML, CSS, and Javascript coding, Github and Visual Studio coding platforms, and databanks of fonts and colors.
+The Developer Resources repository has a webpage where the user is able to access information regarding HTML, CSS, and Javascript coding, Github and Visual Studio coding platforms, and databanks of fonts and colors.

 # Function